 - Use the Security Console to manage all tokens.

 Tracking Number: AM-39181

 Problem: After upgrading to RSA Authentication Manager 8.5, the Operations Console displays an internal replication error.
 Waiting does not resolve the issue, and there is no option to manually synchronize the replica instances.
 Authentication Manager is unable to replicate authentication data that was collected before the replica instances were upgraded.

-By the end of September, RSA will provide a new RSA Authentication Manager 8.5 upgrade kit that fully fixes this issue.
+Workaround: RSA provided a new RSA Authentication Manager 8.5 upgrade kit (on September 29th 2020) that resolves this issue.

 Applying the version 8.5 upgrade through your local web browser is not supported